 Kington is wonderfully situated for outdoor pursuits.
 Walkers will find it a perfect area to explore; riders of both horses and bikes will find a wonderful network of bridleways enabling you to explore the hills of the Welsh Marches, often meeting no one else for hours on end.

 Kington really is an ideal centre if you’re keen on hiking.
 Turn left out of our front door, and within minutes you’ll find yourself climbing the eastern flank of Hergest Ridge, which resembles a 4-mile-long stranded whale.
 Climb for nearly an hour, and you’ll find yourself at 1400ft above sea level, with truly spectacular views in all direction.
 That’s on a fine day.
 At other times, you may find yourself being blasted by a fierce westerly wind and/or lashed by freezing rain.
 Hard luck!
-Grit your teeth, and head on down the other side to Gladestry, where a village pub awaits you (open Wed-Sun lunchtimes).
+Grit your teeth, and head on down the other side to Gladestry, where the village pub awaits you (open every day except Mondays).

 There are plenty of splendid other walks based in Kington, ranging from one-hour strolls round town to a 30-mile trek (the Mortimer Trail) through the beautiful hills of the border country to Ludlow: the Kington tourist office will be happy to give you details of all of these.